Buffett, Dimon urge end to quarterly profit forecasts

 Dimon, who also leads the Business Roundtable group, and Buffett co-wrote an article about why they think quarterly profit forecasts are hurting the economy.

-Dimon said companies might forego investments they should make in their business, such as marketing, hiring or research to hit short-term goals.
+Dimon said companies might forego investments they should make in their business, such as marketing, hiring or research, in order to hit short-term goals.
+Dimon said he could generate hundreds of millions of revenue for the bank by agreeing to some interest rate swaps.

 "It can put a company in a position where management from the CEO down feels obligated to deliver earnings, and therefore may do things that they wouldn't otherwise have done," Dimon said.